led13714/hacker-challenge-qa-automation/README.md

-# QA automation of hacker-challenge
+# Speedrun QA automation of hacker-challenge
 - We're using different tools/frameworks to automate the tasks within the hacker-challenge.
 - All challenges should be completed as closely to human interaction as possible.
 - Feel free to execute your tests against a locally hosted version of the hacker-challenge, see below.